thereeceshow/Resources/unused projects/bootcamp laravel tumblr.md

 ## Turning in your work

 Your project is due at noon on Wednesday, November 7.
-To turn in your work, add a link to your Github repo to your index file in the Class Notes project.
+To turn in your work, add a link to your GitHub repo to your index file in the Class Notes project.
 Merge your branch into dev; no need to wait for +1s for such a small change.